Shin Hye-sun: 2012–2016: Career beginnings and minor roles

 Shin debuted as an actress through the TV drama School 2013, an installment of the long-running School series, after successfully passing the audition to cast in a schoolgirl role.
 She played a minor character with the same name as hers.

 Shin began to land bigger roles in 2015 with Oh My Ghost and She Was Pretty.

 Though both titles were romantic comedies, her characters varied significantly.

 2016–2017: Breakthrough

 Her breakthrough came in 2016 with Five Enough.
 Her role as a gullible, naively-romantic woman and her pairing with actor Sung Hoon gained popularity among the viewers.
-The same year, she starred in the fantasy-romance drama The Legend of the Blue Sea.
+The same year, she appeared in the fantasy-romance drama The Legend of the Blue Sea.

-In 2017, she played her first lead role in a film in A Day.
+In 2017, she starred in the mystery thriller film A Day.
 Shin then played a key figure in an acclaimed crime thriller series Stranger.
 Soon after, she was cast in her first lead role in a television drama with KBS2's drama My Golden Life.
 The drama was a major hit in South Korea and surpassed 40% ratings, leading to an increased recognition for Shin.
 She received a lot of love offers by the advertising industry and producers of movies and dramas.